BarbeRousseLibre/hermessenger/docs/HOW-TO-USE-IT.md

 # How to use it

+## About the workflow

+It is not very good as it is.
+It is expected to completly rewrite this for a more comfy, easy and more modern way.
+But for now it should works.

+## How to install Hermessenger

 This is recommanded for an actual usage of Hermessenger to use [Composer](https://getcomposer.org/) and install the package from [packagist.org](https://packagist.org/packages/barberousselibre/hermessenger).

 ## Define the SMTP info